CallumBeaney/blogge/content/blog/christmasCard.md

 date="2024-03-11"
 +++

-Something I really enjoy, across all forms of human expression, is a novel combination of styles or phenomena belonging to distinct and incongruous contexts or domains -- clever, uncynically playful incursions between well-known boundaries.
+Something I really enjoy, across all forms of human expression, is a novel combination of styles or phenomena belonging to distinct and incongruous contexts -- clever, uncynically playful incursions between well-known boundaries.
 The sort of thing too simple to analyse without coming off as pretentious, but still refined enough in concept and design to be appreciated as an aesthetic object.

-I'm also also very fond of print ephemera like business & post -cards.
+And also, for other reasons, the design of print ephemera like business & post -cards.

 <br>
 {{ image(src="https://preview.redd.it/htzm54z4fxa61.jpg?auto=webp&s=2ead4d5145d253cd8b901255af004f205ec03f9f", position="left" style="width: 85vh;") }}